 Mange?
 Mites?
 What’s the difference?

-Mange is a skin disease caused by tiny mites that are related to spiders.
-These miniature parasites quickly proliferate in a dog’s skin causing discomfort and serious health problems.
-Several types of mites affect dogs, but we’re just concerned with the two that are responsible for serious mange misery.
+Mange is a skin disease caused by microscopic mites that are related to spiders.
+They are parasites that quickly proliferate causing discomfort and serious health problems.
+A variety of mites affect dogs, but we’re just concerned with the two that are responsible for serious mange misery:

 How do I know if my dog has mange?